eclipse-theia/theia-website/src/docs/data_usage_telemetry.md

 ## Optional Integrations

 ### SCANOSS Integration
 Theia offers an integration with SCANOSS for code analysis and compliance checks.
-This is also opt-in and only sends data to SCANOSS when explicitly enabled.
+This is also opt-in and only sends hash data to SCANOSS when explicitly enabled.
+By using this integration, you agree to SCANOSS's [terms of service](https://www.softwaretransparency.org/terms).

 ## Key Takeaways